National Institutes of Health

 Disorders of the pleura include

 Many different conditions can cause pleural problems.
 Viral infection is the most common cause of pleurisy.
 The most common cause of pleural effusion is congestive heart failure.
-Lung diseases, like chronic obstructive pulmonary disease (COPD), tuberculosis, and acute lung injury, cause pneumothorax.
+Lung diseases, like COPD, tuberculosis, and acute lung injury, cause pneumothorax.
 Injury to the chest is the most common cause of hemothorax.
 Treatment focuses on removing fluid, air, or blood from the pleural space, relieving symptoms, and treating the underlying condition.

 NIH: National Heart, Lung, and Blood Institute